Introduction to Defensive Shooting

 While most of us do not like to admit it, luck plays a huge part in gunfights.

-A lifetime of building shooting skills of every type can be blown away with just a smidgen of luck, good or bad.
+A lifetime of building shooting skills of every type can be blown away with just a smidgen of bad luck.
 Because you are right does not mean you will survive a gunfight.
 The goal in a gunfight is to survive, and win if you can.
 It is not to prove you are right.
 You can prove your argument some other time, but not if you are dead.
 Avoid gunfights if at all possible.

 Here are a few other things to think about in your training.